Criminology and Justice Studies Major

 - Victimology is relevant for students interested in the scholarly study of crime victims, their treatment in the justice systems, and programs that serve victims.
 It is useful for those interested in victim advocacy.

-Students should check their catalog year and degree audit (GPS) to determine their particular program, College, and University requirements.
+The current roadmap for each concentration is available here; then search for Criminology and Justice Studies.
+If you are a student in a previous catalog year, consult the roadmap archives here.
+Students should always check their catalog year and degree audit (GPS) to determine their particular program, College, and University requirements.